Whangarei Airport: History

 In 2008, Salt Air begun an "xpress" service between Kerikeri, Whangārei and Auckland.
 These flights landed at North Shore and transferred passengers to Auckland CBD within 60 minutes of leaving Whangārei.
 This service was sold in 2012 to Flight Hauraki and ceased shortly after.

 A runway upgrade in 2009 allowed Bombardier Q300 and weight restricted ATR 72 aircraft to use the airport.

 In 2011, a Mount Cook Airline ATR 72 landed at Whangārei Airport becoming the first of its kind to do so.
 The aircraft was on charter from Gisborne.

-From April 2015, Air New Zealand removed all Beech 1900D flights from the Whangārei schedule as well as dropping the direct to Wellington service.
+From April 2015, Air New Zealand removed all Beech 1900D flights from the Whangārei schedule as well as ending the direct service to Wellington.
 Flights to and from Auckland were taken over by larger Q300 aircraft and it became the sole aircraft type flying to Whangārei for Air New Zealand.

 Airport growth and future

-In 2009, airport passenger and flight numbers increased steadily to reach a peak of ten return flights to Auckland and two return flights to Wellington on weekdays.
+In 2009, airport passenger and flight numbers were increasing steadily to reach a peak of ten return flights to Auckland and two return flights to Wellington every weekday.
 This resulted in the airport's capacity reaching around 140,000 passenger movements per year.
-However this growth stalled due to global economic downturn and capacity and frequency subsequently reduced.
+However this growth stalled due to global economic downturn and improved road links to Auckland, and as such capacity and frequency subsequently reduced slightly over the following years.

 A project costing $1.5 million to create a 30m takeoff starter extension and reseal the runway was completed in April 2009.
 The upgrade allowed larger aircraft to land and allowed Air New Zealand, through its subsidiary airline Air Nelson, to trial flights with its Bombardier Q300 aircraft.
-Daily flights from Auckland commenced in August 2013, growing in time to be the predominant aircraft used on the Auckland route before becoming the sole aircraft used in 2014.
-In August 2011, the previously weight restricted ATR 72 aircraft made its first commercial service to Whangārei Airport on charter from Gisborne, however the aircraft type has not returned since.
+Daily flights from Auckland commenced in August 2013, growing in time to be the predominant aircraft used on the Auckland route before becoming the sole aircraft used in 2015.
+In August 2011, the previously weight restricted ATR 72 aircraft made its first commercial service to Whangārei Airport on charter from Gisborne.

-On 30 June 2015 an upgrade to the airport costing $1.02 million was announced.
+On 30 June 2015 a terminal upgrade at the airport costing $1.02 million was announced.
 The aircraft taxiway was expanded to accommodate larger aircraft as well as improvements to pathways outside the terminal and the taxi stand.
 A second airport entry was constructed and the car park was extended with a barrier arm installed.
 Improvements within the terminal included more seating for passengers, upgraded toilets and an expanded internal baggage claim area.
 Work began in July 2015 with the last of the upgrades completed by mid-September 2016.
-The work enabled the airport to be kept to an acceptable and modern standard for the next 15 years when possible relocation of the airport may take place.
+The work enabled the terminal to be kept to an acceptable and modern standard for the foreseeable future.